jly017tech/WindowsServer/README.md

 I accept the agreement, select the Desktop Windows 2025, and create three different partitions.
 </p>

-<h2>Active Directory </h2>
+<h2>Server Manager </h2>

 ![Screenshot from 2025-02-10 23-24-41](https://github.com/user-attachments/assets/e75a5e14-e27b-47c0-a007-abd51b7c5fa9)

 <p>
   I use Windows Server 2022 from the official Microsoft website as my domain controller VM and called OrionWolfTech After the Windows Server 2022 installation is finished, I went to the Windows general setting and renamed to the computer name in the system section called OrionWolfDC as my domain controller.
-  In the next picture, I opened the Server manager and went to Add role to install Active Directory and other components.
+  In the next picture, I opened the Server manager and went to Add role section and download Active Directory: Users and Computers.

 </p>